 LUBBOCK, Texas – With the 2022 college baseball regular season done and the Field of 64 announced, the cream has risen to the top in the chase for a national championship.

 Similarly, the best of the best among the players vying for the 2022 John Olerud Two-Way Player of the Year Award have also risen to the top, with three of the five finalists preparing to lead their teams on that chase.

 The five finalists for the award, presented by the College Baseball Foundation, are senior Devin Ortiz from Virginia and sophomores Jordan Hamberg from Coppin State, Cameron Jones from Georgia State, Jacob Pennington of Murray State and Paul Skenes from Air Force.

 “All season long, trimming this list to semifinalists and now to finalists has proven very difficult due to the outstanding seasons put forth by all our two-way players,” Olerud Award chairman George Watson said.
 “But these five finalists have differentiated themselves not only through the statistics they’ve racked up but by being leaders of their respective teams.
 Each one of these finalists is more than deserving of this award.”

 The award is named for the former Washington State University standout who achieved success both as a first baseman and left-handed pitcher during the late 1980s and was inducted into the National College Baseball Hall of Fame in 2007.
 The award will be presented by the College Baseball Foundation later this summer.

 Here is a closer look at the finalists:

-For more information on the Olerud Award, visit the College Baseball Foundation website at www.collegebaseballhall.org.
+For more information on the John Olerud Two-Way Player of the Year Award or the College Baseball Hall of Fame, visit www.collegebaseballhall.org.